 ‘If a person doesn’t completely forgive someone for a perceived transgression, they cannot fully appreciate or truly enjoy their present life situation.
-Once they have chosen to hold on these stories, they unconsciously keep the negative charges associated with their painful past alive (Jerry Alan: The Hidden Teachings of Christian Mysticism).’
+Once they have chosen to hold on these stories, they unconsciously keep the negative charges associated with their painful past alive (Jerry Alan: The Hidden Teachings of Christian Mysticism Vol 1).’

-I loved all the book’s teachings; however, I loved the teachings about forgiveness the most since they made me strive to forgive whoever hurt me.
+I loved all the book’s teachings but I loved the teachings about forgiveness the most.

 Jerry Alan’s Teachings

-According to Jerry, it’s impossible to fully enjoy the present moment if you don’t forgive because failing to forgive results in you holding on to hurtful stories that attract negative thoughts that ‘haunt your heart and mind.’
+It’s impossible to fully enjoy the present moment if you don’t forgive because you’ll hold on to hurtful stories that attract negative thoughts that ‘haunt your heart and mind.’

-Moreover, the lack of forgiveness leads to the development of ‘survival-based thought-form patterns’ that eventually develop into suppressed painful memories.
-These memories grow when you face bad experiences and erupt violently when triggered.
+The lack of forgiveness results in ‘survival-based thought-form patterns’ that eventually develop into suppressed painful memories.
+These memories become charged when you face bad experiences and erupt violently when triggered.

 Besides this, the failure to forgive results in negative energy fields that can have various negative effects on you, and you might ‘become embittered and stuck in a chronic grieving angry energetic feedback loop, which is usually very difficult to break free from (Jerry Alan: The Hidden Teachings of Christian Mysticism).’